 Let Doing College ensure that the junior year in high school is one of the most rewarding in your student’s academic career.

 It is often said that the junior year is the most important year in high school.
 For many, it is often the most stressful as well.
 But that does not have to be the case.
-Doing College will help your teen navigate the complex world of college admissions and set a firm foundation to launch their college applications.
+Doing College will help you and your teen navigate the complex world of college admissions and set a firm foundation upon which to launch their college applications.

-The process starts with the junior session.
+Should you decide to work with Doing College, and the contractual agreement has been made, we will continue on with the Junior Initial Working Session.
 Parents and students complete intake forms and provide Doing College with current school transcripts, testing information, and student activity and experiences information (these materials are completed and sent to Doing College prior to the session).
 This session accomplishes the following objectives:

-- Provide an overview of the college admission process so you and your student know what to expect in the junior and senior years
+- Provide an overview of the college admission process and timeline so you and your student know what to expect in the junior and senior years

-- Explain how colleges make admission decisions with a focus on your student
+- Explain how colleges make admission decisions with a focus on your student’s emerging profile

-- Provide guidance for senior year course selection
+- Provide guidance for summer, school breaks and senior year course selection

 - Provide guidance on standardized testing options, the timeline and strategies to minimize cost and maximize success